Bloodstain pattern analysis: Passive stains

-Impact spatter
+Impact spatter stains

 Impact spatter is the most common bloodstain pattern type in a crime scene.
 It occurs when an object hits a source of blood.
 In impact blood spatter patterns, blood is often circular and not elongated.
 There are two types of impact spatter, back spatter and forward spatter.
 Back spatter occurs when blood is projected back at an attacker, while forward spatter is blood that exits directly from the victim's wound and projects onto nearby surfaces.
 The speed of the weapon used in the attack can cause changes in the size of blood spatter.
 The speed of the attack is classified into high, medium and low velocity attacks.
 High-velocity spatter (e.g., gunshot wounds) create small-sized droplets.
 High-velocity spatter usually travels 100 feet per second and creates blood droplets sized 1 millimeter or less.
 Medium-velocity spatter (e.g., blunt force trauma) is often made with a weapon and can create cast-off patterns.
-They are often made at between 5 to 25 feet/second the blood droplets ranging from 1-4 millimeters in length.
+They are often made at between 5 and 25 feet/second the blood droplets ranging from 1 to 4 millimeters in length.
 Low-velocity spatters are usually created just as a result of blood dripping from the individual (i.e., gravity).
-Cast-off patterns are associated with impact spatter, these patterns are created when the object that is used in the attack is swung and the blood on the object is swung onto a nearby surface.
+Cast-off patterns are associated with impact spatter.
+These patterns arise from blood being ejected from a bloodied or bleeding object during its movement, commonly observed in incidents involving physical assaults or strikes.
+They are commonly observed on ceilings when objects are swung overhead, although they can potentially appear on any surface within the surrounding area.
 These patterns may be used to guess the direction of a weapon swing.
 In these cases, the length and the shape of the bloodstain patterns can help determine the speed of the swing.
 These patterns create elongated or elliptical shapes in blood when it hits the surface of an object.
 In 1895, Dr. Eduard Piotrowski's experiment showed that these patterns are often created after the second hit using the weapon.